DanielG/travis-run/README.md

 OS X
 ----

-Install *boot2docker* from here: https://github.com/boot2docker/boot2docker-cli/releases
+Install *boot2docker* using the osx-installer from here: https://github.com/boot2docker/osx-installer/releases

 **DONT** use the homebrew package for *boot2docker* (or at least you're on your own if you do) as I couldn't get it to work reliably with